SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/README.md

 ```
 Other tools can be found here:

+All the commands can be run from the main directory!

 ## 1. Pangenome construction

 To construct the pangenome we will use the [Minigraph-Cactus pipeline](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md)<sup>2</sup>.
 The pipeline can be run as a whole or run step by step.